kubecost/docs/custom-prom.md

 Using an existing Grafana deployment can be accomplished with either of the following two options:

-1) _Option: Configure in Kubecost product._ After the default Kubecost installation, visit Settings and update __Grafana Address__ to a URL (e.g. http://demo.kubecost.com/grafana) that is visible to users accessing Grafana dashboards.
+1) _Option: Directly link to an external Grafana._ After Kubecost installation, visit Settings and update __Grafana Address__ to a URL (e.g. http://demo.kubecost.com/grafana) that is visible to users accessing Grafana dashboards.
+This variable can alternatively be passed at the time you deploy Kubecost via the `kubecostProductConfigs.grafanaURL` paremeter in [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).
 Next, import Kubecost Grafana dashboards as JSON from this [folder](https://github.com/kubecost/cost-analyzer-helm-chart/tree/master/cost-analyzer).

 ![Kubecost Settings](/images/settings-grafana.png)